atharvk555/Patient-Management/README.md

 - **MSK (Kafka)** → topic `patients`
   - Produced by **Patient Service**
   - Consumed by **Analytics Service** and **Notification Service**
-- Private subnets for ECS, RDS, MSK; ALB in public subnets
+- Private subnets for ECS, RDS, MSK; ELB in public subnets

 ---